 Butter: Use real butter for the best flavor.
 Both salted and unsalted will work.

-Bananas: The riper the better!
-Choose bananas that are covered in black or brown spots and are very soft.
+Bananas: The more ripe the sweeter and more flavorful the banana bread will be!
+Choose medium bananas that are covered in black or brown spots and are very soft.

 Eggs: Use large eggs for best results.